 • Perform contamination testing on the drug product to determine safety and potency of the product still on the market

 • Conduct a failure analysis on the product’s packaging to determine the cause of the defect

 • Correct manufacturing issues and revise methodology

 • Submit any post approval product changes to the FDA for consideration to restart manufacturing

-Manufacturers and pharmaceutical companies use Avomeen Analytical Services to perform preventative testing before a defect occurs and to conduct failure analysis services when defects are found during production.
+Manufacturers and pharmaceutical companies use Avomeen to perform preventative testing before a defect occurs and to conduct failure analysis services when defects are found during production.
 These analytical services identify the source of product defects and correct the issue so production can continue.